9K115-2 Metis-M: Metis-M1

 Metis-M1 is the upgraded variant of Metis-M. The new version has greater range of 2 km, more armor penetration of 900–980 mm, and reduced weight.
 It is designed to destroy main battle tanks with Active Protection Systems and Explosive Reactive Armor (ERA), light armored vehicles, fortifications, and other targets in day or night and in any weather condition.

-In 2013, Bangladesh Army received large amount of Metis-M1 anti-tank missile systems along with 1200 missiles.
-In November 2015, Russia revealed it was formalizing the introduction of the Metis-M1 and entered service with Russia on March 2, 2016.
+In 2013, the Bangladesh Army received a large amount of Metis-M1 anti-tank missile systems along with 1,200 missiles.
+In November 2015, Russia revealed it was formalizing the introduction of the Metis-M1, which entered service with Russia on 2 March 2016.

 Operational history

 Lebanon

 According to accounts by the Israel Defense Forces concerning weapons seized from Hezbollah and from journalists' accounts from Lebanon, the Metis-M was used successfully by Hezbollah fighters during the 2006 Lebanon war against Merkava tanks.

-Russia released a press statement disputing the claim that it had been supplying modern anti-tank weapons to Hezbollah; the Israelis' original claim, however, was in fact that Russian weapons had been sold to Syria, which in turn smuggled the weapons to Hezbollah.
 Israel has sent a team of officials to Moscow to show the Russians the evidence of what they say can only be Syrian weapons transfers.
 To date, Russia has not commented on the weapon proliferation, although it has moved to tighten control over the use of Russian-made weapons by the importing states.

 South Korea

-South Korea purchased a total of 220 Metis-M in two orders—70 in 1995 (Project Brown Bear I) and 150 in 2005 (Project Brown Bear II)—and acquired 9,000 missiles as of 2006.
+South Korea purchased 220 Metis-M in two orders—70 in 1995 (Project Brown Bear I) and 150 in 2005 (Project Brown Bear II)—and acquired 9,000 missiles as of 2006.
 According to the tests, Metis-M was capable of penetrating 850 mm of RHA, providing great firepower for a weapon operated by 2 soldiers.
-However, between 2009 and 2011, South Korean Army fired 17 missiles for testing, and 10 missiles either missed the target or didn't ignite the warhead upon impact (60% failure).
+However, between 2009 and 2011, the South Korean Army fired 17 missiles for testing, and 10 missiles either missed the target or didn't ignite the warhead upon impact (60% failure).
 After temporarily removing Metis-M from active service, the Army, the Agency for Defense Development, and the Defense Acquisition Program Administration test fired 43 missiles and achieved 41 hits (7% failure).
 The joint inspection team hypothesized faulty electronics on the guiding system or failing to maintain in good custody.
 However, they were not able to identify the cause of the issue, and Metis-M was put back into active service.